sakshamhere/Security/VAPT/xOthers/Concepts/Cryptography/TLS/TLS.md

 6. So using all these 3 things they both generate a Master key. using this master key symmetric keys will be derived.

-7. So now Using MAster key 4 keys are derived
+7. So now Using MAster key 4 keys are derived which wull be used to have encrypted connection from both sides.

 ********************************************************************************************************************************************************